2SmartCloud/2smart-cloud-esp8266-boilerplate/lib/http_handler/README.md

 **bool WebServerInit()**

-Инициализирует веб-сервер. Метод устанавливает оброботчики следующих роутов:
+Initializes a web server.
+The method sets up handlers for the following routes:

 **GET** /healthcheck
-Возвращает код 200.
+Returns the 200 code.

 **GET** /pair
-Метод сохраняющий новые параметры из мобильного приложения. Перезагружает ESP для приминения изменений.
+A method that saves new parameters from a mobile application.
+Reloads the ESP to apply the changes.
 Query params:
-  - ssid - email адрес пользователя.
+  - ssid - user's email address.
-  - psk - пароль пользователя.
+  - psk - user's password.
-  - wsp - порт MQTT брокера.
+  - wsp - MQTT broker's port.
-  - token - пароль пользователя.
+  - token - user's password.
-  - host - адрес где установлен MQTT брокер.
+  - host - the address where the MQTT broker is installed.
-  - brport - порт MQTT брокера.
+  - brport - MQTT broker's port.

 ***

-**void WebServerHandle()**
-Метод вызывающий обработчик состояняия вебсервера.